Top Online Master’s Programs in Teaching (MAT)

 Georgia Southern University provides a master’s in teaching online program with concentrations in elementary, health and physical, middle grades, secondary, and special education.
 A concentration in Spanish education (P-12) is also offered but requires some in-person learning.
 Regardless of concentration, plan to participate in several field experiences, including a student teaching internship.
 All field experiences must take place in Georgia.

-Each concentration consists of 45 credits and includes general studies in topics like culturally responsive pedagogy, classroom management, and instruction-based assessments.
+Depending on your concentration, you’ll complete between 36 and 45 credit hours that incorporate a mix of specialized coursework and general education classes.
+Regardless of your focus, you can expect to graduate with a strong foundation in culturally responsive pedagogy, classroom management, and instruction-based assessments.
 Admission requirements for GSU’s offering include a bachelor’s from a regionally accredited school, 2.5 or higher GPA, GACE Assessment scores, Georgia Educators Ethics Assessment passing score, disposition assessment, and evidence of qualifying for the Georgia provisional certification.
 International students also need to submit TOEFL or IELTS scores.

 Advantages of Earning a Master’s in Teaching Online